troglobit/smcroute/README.md

 Some commands, like this one, must usually be run with root privileges or the correct set of capabilities.

+### Caveat

+On some platforms there is a limit of 20 groups per socket.
+This stems from a limit in BSD UNIX, which also affects Linux.
+The setting that controls this is `IP_MAX_MEMBERSHIPTS`, defined in the system header file `netinet/in.h`.
+Linux users can tweak this with the following `/proc` setting:

+    echo 40 > /proc/sys/net/ipv4/igmp_max_memberships

+For large setups it is recommended to investigate enabling multicast router ports in the switches, either statically or by enabling support for multicast router discovery, RFC 4286, or possibly use a dynamic multicast routing protocol.

 ### Action Scripts